 For full languages, there is no change and you will continue to use the corresponding LP.cab.
 LXPs are the successor of the traditional LIP files.
 Additional to the list of the previous LIPs, you now also have LXP files for all those languages for which you have had only a full language pack available.

-It is worth noting that, this doesn´t mean you can deploy an LXP for a language like German or French, etc., and expect that the entire Operating System gets translated.
+It’s important to note that deploying an LXP (Language Experience Pack) for a language like German or French, for example, doesn’t imply that the translation of the entire operating system.
 LXP files where a full language pack is available will just translate the most used parts of the Operating System.
 That’s what they mean by “partially localized language” in the output and why LXPs are smaller than the LP CAB files.

 Note: You can start testing Windows image creation using LXPs using Windows 10 Build 17723 or higher EEAP builds.
 We are providing LXP AppX packages and their corresponding licenses for all 72 LIPs in the language pack ISOs.

 Here are the various ways, you can add the LXPS to Windows.
-I will be discussing below how this can be achieved with DISM tool and PowerShell.
+I will be discussing below how you can achieve with DISM tool and PowerShell.

 – Via the GUI in Windows and